← Back to 史記

 使

 Xiaoyi died and his son Wuding ruled.
 Wuding wished to restore Yin but had not yet found the right minister.
 For three years he held his tongue while the chief minister decided affairs, the better to read the realm.
 One night Wuding dreamed of a sage named Yue.
 He compared the vision to his officers—none fit the dream.
 He sent artisans to search the wilds and found Yue at Fu ravine.
-Yue was then a corvée laborer working the cliffs at Fu.
+At that time Yue was a corvée laborer, building at Fu ravine.
 When he was brought to Wuding, the king said, This is the man.
 They spoke and found him a sage; he was made minister and Yin was well governed.
 He took his name from Fu ravine and was called Fu Yue.

 24